angular/angular/src/lib/core/a11y/README.md

-# MdLiveAnnouncer
+# LiveAnnouncer
-`MdLiveAnnouncer` is a service, which announces messages to several screenreaders.
+`LiveAnnouncer` is a service, which announces messages to several screenreaders.

 ### Methods